deatil/go-events/README.md

 ### Desc

-*  go-events is a go event or event'subscribe pkg.
+*  go-events is a go event and event'subscribe pkg, like wordpress hook functions.

 [中文](README_CN.md) | English